-If you’re interested in joining this SIG, please login to your member account and choose Groups under My Membership on the right hand navigation.
+If you’re interested in joining this SIG, please login to your member account and choose Groups from the green menu bar at the top of your screen.
 Have a question about the member platform?
-Please contact Lisa Patterson, ADAA Membership Director.
+Please contact ADAA.

 Please view the ADAA SIG Guidelines for responsibilities and expectations.

 - Noah Clyman, LCSW-R, ACT, NYC Cognitive Therapy

-2017-2018 Annual Report
+2019-2020 Annual Report

 The Social Anxiety Special Interest Group (SIG) focuses on bringing together clinicians, researchers and educationists from all over the country who are interested in sharing and learning about Social Anxiety Disorder through dialogue.
 Our SIG hosts monthly meetings where attendees present difficult cases for peer consultation.
 We have also introduced topic discussions this year and had a very well attended meeting in January 2020 where Larry Cohen, LICSW, led the topic discussion with a presentation.
 He talked about strategies to be used in treating social anxiety clients who have a history of social trauma and are troubled by upsetting self-images and core beliefs stemming from the trauma.
 The presentation included source materials that helped enhance understanding of the topic.